 Pleasure and Entertainment

-Why do all the hard work of designed and converting a van if you’re not going to thoroughly enjoy yourself when you’re done?
+Why do all the hard work of designing and converting a van if you’re not going to thoroughly enjoy yourself when you’re done?
 Pleasure and entertainment are essential aspects of vanlife.
 They are the fun part!!

 Mother Nature takes care of the vast majority of vanlife entertainment.
 With the ability to have a new backyard every day, the thrill of adventure is literally at your doorstep.

 But sometimes you need a break from the great outdoors.
 At night or when it’s raining or when you just want to hide under the covers and not face the world (we’ve all been there), how will you keep yourself occupied?
-Plan ahead for your downtime keeps your travels relaxing.
+Planning ahead for your downtime keeps your travels relaxing.